You are currently viewing Master Mobile Optimization for a Seamless UX

 Types of Prototypes for Mobile UX Testing

-• Low-fidelity wireframes: These basic sketches or diagrams provide a rough representation of the layout and structure of a mobile app or website.
-They are useful for early-stage testing and can help identify any major design flaws.
+• Low-fidelity wireframes: These are simple sketches that show the layout of a mobile app or website.
+They help spot big design problems early on.

 The Benefits of Prototype Testing